-Changing narratives about Amazonia and its people
+Changing narratives about the Amazonia, its people and its future

 Our mission is to think Amazonia from a Global South perspective